awsdocs/aws-control-tower-guide/doc_source/region-how.md

 ** Controls and Regions**

 Currently, all preventive controls work globally\.
-Detective controls, however, only work in Regions where AWS Control Tower is supported\.
+Detective and proactive controls, however, only work in Regions where AWS Control Tower is supported\.
 For more information about the behavior of controls when you activate AWS Control Tower in a new Region, see [Configure your AWS Control Tower Regions](#deploying-to-new-region)\.

 ## Configure your AWS Control Tower Regions<a name="deploying-to-new-region"></a>

-This section describes the behavior you can expect when you extend your AWS Control Tower landing zone into a new AWS Region\. or remove a Region from your landing zone configuration\.
+This section describes the behavior you can expect when you extend your AWS Control Tower landing zone into a new AWS Region, or remove a Region from your landing zone configuration\.
 Generally, this action is performed through the **Update** function of the AWS Control Tower console\.

 **Note**
 We recommend that you avoid expanding your AWS Control Tower landing zone into AWS Regions in which you do not require your workloads to run\.
 Opting out of a Region does not prevent you from deploying resources in that Region, but those resources will remain outside of AWS Control Tower governance\.